ELRabito/ExilePlayerCargoSavingFixes/README.md

 # ExilePlayerCargoWeaponsWithAttachmentsSaving

 This fixes weapons saving their attachments inside player worn backpacks/uniform/vests.
-After relogging with fully kitted weapons stored inside player gear, the attachments are still attached to weapon instead of vanishing.
+After relogging with fully kitted weapons stored inside player gear, the attachments are still attached to the weapon instead of vanishing.

 # Warnings